CookieMagician/TonarinoyjTranslationApplicator/README.md

 - Pin the opm translation extension to the taskbar.

+- Click on the extensions icon.

 - Click on open options.

 - Input host website in the options tab and press save.

 - Browse to a chapter of One Punch Man on the "tonarinoyj" website.

-- Select the big reader mode on the website.

-- Click the extension and press the green "check" button.

-- The extension will now tell you if there is a translation available or not.
+- Click on the extension again, and it will now tell you if there is a translation available or not.

-- If the extension found a translation, it is applied to the page.
+- If there is a translation available, press the "apply" button.

+- The translation should now be applied.